On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Introduction

 \section{Introduction}

+The development of our investigations [1--4], new results and our future goals are presented.
+We consider the 8-component Dirac equation in the corresponding rigged Hilbert space, where the solutions of such Dirac equation are defined.
+The 8-component Dirac equation in the terms of $8\times 8$ gamma matrices has its own important and independent role in modern quantum field theory, which enhances our interest to the corresponding representations $\textit{C}\ell^{\texttt{R}}$(0,8)$, \textit{C}\ell^{\texttt{R}}$(1,7) of Clifford and SO(10), SO(1,9) algebras.
+The algebras found here have much higher dimensions than the previously found in [1--4] similar algebras for the 4-component Dirac equation.
+The suggested gamma matrix representations of the Lie algebras SO(10), SO(1,9) are constructed on the basis of the Clifford algebras $\textit{C}\ell^{\texttt{R}}$(0,8)$, \textit{C}\ell^{\texttt{R}}$(1,7) representations.

-Brief consideration of the development of our investigations \cite{Real-1,Real-2,Real-3,Real-4}, new results and our future goals are presented.
-The 256-dimensional gamma matrix representations of the Clifford algebra and corresponding representations of SO(10) and SO(1,9) algebras over the field of real numbers are introduced.
-This turned out to be possible in the space of eight-component spinors (i.e. in the corresponding rigged Hilbert space), and not for the ordinary four-component Dirac spinors.
-Note that 8-component Dirac equation have its own important and independent role in modern quantum field theory, which enhances our interest in the corresponding representations of Clifford and SO(m,n) algebras.
-The role of proposed here mathematical objects in generalization of our results, obtained earlier for the standard four-component Dirac equation, for the equations of higher spin and, especially, for the equations, describing the particles with spin 3/2, is considered.
+The 256-dimensional gamma matrix algebras (constructed with the help of additional operators) are put into consideration.
+Such matrix algebras are isomorphic to the Clifford algebras $\textit{C}\ell^{\texttt{R}}$(0,8) and $\textit{C}\ell^{\texttt{R}}$(1,7) over the field of real numbers.
+Related representations of SO(10) and SO(1,9) algebras over the field of real numbers are considered as well.
+The role of mathematical objects proposed here for the generalization of our results, obtained earlier for the standard four-component Dirac equation, for the equations of higher spin and, especially, for equations, describing particles with spin 3/2, is considered.